cloudogu/gitops-playground/README.md

   && sleep 2 && docker run --rm -it --pull=always -u $(id -u) \
     -v ~/.k3d/kubeconfig-gitops-playground.yaml:/home/.kube/config \
     --net=host \
-    ghcr.io/cloudogu/gitops-playground --yes
+    ghcr.io/cloudogu/gitops-playground --yes --argocd --fluxv2
 ```

 This command will also print URLs of the [applications](#applications) inside the cluster to get you started.
-Note that you can append `--argocd` and `--fluxv2` to select specific operators.
-This will also speed up the
+Note that you can also use only one of `--argocd` or `--fluxv2` to select specific operators.
+This will also speed up
-progress.
+the progress.

 We recommend running this command as an unprivileged user, that is inside the [docker group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).